roeishc/roeishc/README.md

 Welcome to my GitHub page!

 I'm a budding Backend Engineer specializing in **Java & Spring Boot**.
-I'm currently honing my skills through hands-on projects and deepening my expertise in **AWS, Docker, Git & GitHub**, and database management.
+I'm currently honing my skills through hands-on projects and deepening my expertise in using **AWS, Docker, Git & GitHub**, and database management.

 In addition, I'm practicing LeetCode and am enjoying tackling problems and learning about different quirks and features in programming.
-You're welcome to take a look at my journey in my `leetcode` [repository](https://github.com/roeishc/leetcode) ✍️
+You're welcome to take a look at my journey in my `leetcode` [repository](https://github.com/roeishc/leetcode) 🧑‍💻

 Thanks for stopping by!